Survey highlights the value that experienced remote workers can bring to new ways of working.

 “As employers struggle to understand the hybrid future of work post-Covid The Changing Work Company is delighted to be supporting workingmums.co.uk in exploring this rich untapped vein of down-to-earth real-life experience.”

 “Covid has expedited the hybrid working model and many organisations are either as productive or more productive as a result of retaining the hybrid approach.

 “As a working parent, hybrid working affords me the opportunity to spend more time with my son without compromising on the quality of my work and can still adopt a leadership role within the organisation.

 “Ambitious, career-driven parents can use this model to elevate their careers where previously they may have been overlooked for wanting too much flexibility in their working week.

 “Talent acquisition has also never been more diverse as the access to talent pools is far greater if you operate a hybrid/remote working arrangement.

 “Those organisations that are still advocating full-time office-based roles will simply fall behind in the race to secure the best talent to drive their organisations forward.

-“It’s all about choice and candidates have never had so much power in their job search to choose what works for them moving forwards.”
+“It’s all about choice and candidates have never had so much power in their procurement and supply chain job search to choose what works for them moving forwards.”